Trail etiquette: how to yield, stay safe, preserve the wilderness (and have fun!)

 When you are on a trail exclusively created for hiking, remember that everyone hiking downhill should yield to those moving uphill.
 This one may seem impractical to some, as they feel most people moving uphill might like a break.
 However, the logic is sound.
 The hiker moving downhill will have a better vantage point as to where to step off and yield.
 Additionally, it’s good not to break the concentration and momentum of someone working hard to get up the hill.
 Again, many hikers will be happy to take a brief rest and wave you on as they move uphill, but that’s at their discretion.

 Hiking in groups can be a tricky one when it comes to the rules of the trail.
 Traditionally, groups are encouraged to yield to single and smaller group hikers.
 However, this has caused a bit of debate in the outdoor world.
 Some feel encouraging large groups to step off trail might cause extra damage to the plant life surrounding the trail.
 Additionally, I often deem it easier for everyone if I step off trail and wait for a moment to let a large group pass.

-On the contrary, if you have ever been to an extremely populated trail such as Mt.
-Yonah on a sunny day, and have encountered several large groups while hiking alone, you just might want to put those yielding rules into action!
+On the contrary, if you’ve ever been to an extremely populated trail such as Yonah Mountain on a sunny day, and have encountered several large groups while hiking alone, you just might want to put those yielding rules into action!
 After stopping multiple times for large rowdy groups to pass, the thought of groups yielding to single hikers seems much more appealing!